benbalter/2021-analysis-of-federal-dotgov-domains/index.md

 * **IPV6** - {% include num-with-percent.html num=num_ipv6 denom=num_live_domains %} domains returned a `AAAA` record, indicating they supported IPv6 traffic.
 * **DNSSEC** - {% include num-with-percent.html num=num_dnssec denom=num_domains %} domains returned a DNSSEC record.
 * **CDN** - {% include num-with-percent.html num=num_akamai denom=num_live_non_redirect_domains %} use the Akamai content distribution network and {% include num-with-percent.html num=num_cloudfront denom=num_live_non_redirect_domains %} use Amazon Cloudfront.

+Curious how the above counts are calculated?
+You can see [the specific queries](https://raw.githubusercontent.com/{{ site.repository }}/main/index.md) and if you have any improvements, [contributions are welcome](https://github.com/{{ site.repository }}/edit/main/index.md).
 ### Methodology

 The General Services Administration maintains [a publicly available list](https://github.com/GSA/data/tree/master/dotgov-domains) of all registered `.gov` domains.
 This analysis is the result of running the open source tool [site inspector](https://github.com/benbalter/site-inspector) on every Federal domain on that list and aggregating the results.
-For each domain, site inspector makes a series of (public) HTTP(S) and DNS calls and a headless browser to gather information about the response and attempt to learn more about the server's technologies and capabilities.
+For each domain, site inspector makes a series of (public) HTTP(S) and DNS calls and uses [a headless browser](https://github.com/AliasIO/wappalyzer) to gather information about the response and attempt to learn more about the server's technologies and capabilities.
 The that generates this site is also [open source](https://github.com//benbalter/2021-analysis-of-federal-dotgov-domains).